-The Devils River is by far the most pristine, remote, and dangerous river in the state of Texas.
-For those who are not familiar with the Devils River, let’s begin with the basics.
+The Devils River is one of the most pristine, remote, and dangerous river in the state of Texas.
+For those who are not familiar with the Devils River, I have developed three articles to help you prepare for the Devils River - let’s begin with the basics.

 Many people wonder about the name of the Devils River, is it is quite unusual.
 Originally named the San Pedro by the Spanish, the Devils River would eventually get the name by a Texas Ranger in 1840; Captain Jack Hays.
 As history goes, Hays and a companion of his overlooked the soon to be called Devils River from a cliff.
 The Mexican companion eventually told Hays that the River was called the San Pedro River, but Hays replied in a rather sarcastic remark that it looked more like the devil's river to him.
 What you may notice though, is that the Devils River has no apostrophe...why is this.
 According to an article in Texas Parks and Wildlife Magazine called "What the Devil", it is quite a complex story.
 Hays named the river in the form that the devil actually owned the river with possession.
 However, somewhere along the way the apostrophe got lost and no one really knows how.
 Although this is my personal viewpoint, I believe that it can be related to the fight that Christians face with the many difficulties that come along the path.
 I like to look at the Devils River as Heaven.
 Luke 13:24 states the following, "Make every effort to enter through the narrow door, because many, I tell you, will try to enter and will not be able to."
 This is very true with both Heaven and the Devils River.
 Many people want to go to Heaven, but the Bible tells us that in reality few will actually obtain this.
 The Devils River is somewhat similar.
 Many people will want to go to the Devils River, but there are many obstacles and obstructions to overcome in order to reach the goal of the river.
 Not many people actually get to visit the river, therefor, that's why I believe this river is called the Devils River.